-Committee members also asked staff to consider more stringent restrictions on warehousing and distribution uses located within 200 feet of residential zones or uses.
-Proposed amendments to Chapter 19.130, which establishes development regulations for all industrial development, include a maximum building size of 10,000 square feet within 200 feet of a
+Committee members also directed staff to consider more stringent restrictions on warehousing and distribution uses located within 200 feet of residential zones or uses.
+Proposed amendments to Chapter 19.130, which establishes development regulations for all industrial development, include a maximum building size of 10,000 square feet within 200 feet of a residential zone or use.
+This will limit the intensity of warehousing and distribution facilities proximate to sensitive receptors as these uses typically will not operate out of smaller buildings.
+Additional requirements, such as compliance with the Title 7 - Noise Code will continue to apply to any industrial use.